AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 - Created a palette match algorithm.

 ### Event Editor:
+- The Standardize Items patch is no longer necessary to edit/add Ground Items.
 - Added mouse support and warps navigation feature.
 - Events can now be duplicated.
 - New fields (for Spawnables and Triggers).